Geita Gold Mine

 The Geita Gold Mine is an open pit gold mine located in the Geita District of the Geita Region (formerly part of the Mwanza Region) of Tanzania.
 It is operated by AngloGold Ashanti.

 In 2008, the mine accounted for 6% of the company's overall annual gold production and employed close to 3,200 staff.

 Early development (1930s)

 Gold mining in Tanzania in modern times dates back to the German colonial period, beginning with gold discoveries near Lake Victoria in 1894.
 The first gold mine in what was then German East Africa, the Sekenke Gold Mine, began operation in 1909, and gold mining in Tanzania experienced a boom between 1930 and World War II.

+In 1898, a German prospector found gold mineralization in the Geita area.
+Plans for a gold mine in the region was disrupted by the World War I. The Treaty of Versailles granted Tanzania, then part of German East Africa to Britain.

 In the 1930s Tanganyika Concessions learned that gold prospectors were having success in the area near Mgusu, southwest of Lake Victoria, and in 1934 formed Kentan Gold Area Limited to develop these finds.
 It did so through its subsidiaries Saragura Development Company Limited and Geita Gold Mining Company Limited.
 The Geita Gold Mining Company was set up to operate the Geita Gold Mine in Tanganyika, which was transferred to it from the Sagura Development Company.